 Do Bed Bug Nymphs Feed?

+Yes.
 A newly emerged nymph (baby bed bug) is hungry when born and will seek out a blood meal immediately and feed.

 However, they must have a blood meal before each molt takes place.